HidayatRivai2020/camunda-7/camunda-modeler/7.21/README.md

 - Timer Events
   - BPMN elements used to model time-based events within a business process
   - Enable schedule activities or actions to occur at specific points in time or after a certain duration
+- Error Events
+  - BPMN Elements used to handle and manage errors or exceptions that occir during the execution of a business process
+  - Allow to devine how errors should be caught, handled, and escalated within the process flow

 ### Start Events
 - None Start Events